-The seven principles provide a framework for quality teaching and learning.
+The seven principles for good practice in undergraduate education provide a framework for quality teaching and learning.

 Learning is not a spectator sport.
 To internalize learning students must talk about what they are learning, write reflectively about it, relate it to past experiences, and apply it to their daily lives.